 Submitted by Denair Unified School District

-Five accomplished and influential teachers and a popular maintenance man have announced their retirements from the Denair Unified School District at the end of this month.
-Combined, they have 171 years of service in schools.
+An account technician, the longtime director of technology, two popular maintenance workers and a special education assistant and have announced their retirements from the Denair Unified School District at the end of this school year.
+Combined, they have 128 years of service in schools.